Pronostic Quinté du Jour : Analyse et Conseils pour Vos Paris Hippiques !-- Powered by Hooligan Media -->

 Here are some frequently asked questions about constipation.

 Laxatives and dietary changes can help treat constipation.
-This
+This can include consuming more fiber, drinking more water, and consuming more probiotics.

 Constipation is uncomfortable and has a number of potential underlying causes.
 However, many home remedies and natural methods can help.